leanlyhq/docs/docs/getting-started/stacks.md

 ---
 sidebar_position: 40
-sidebar_label: Deploy your first application
+sidebar_label: Deploy your first website
 ---

-# Deploy your first application
+# Deploy your first website

+At this point, you should have set up an integration that connects to your chosen source code management tool (e.g. GitHub).
+Now, we’ll leverage this integration to create a first application and CI/CD processes to eventually deploy and operationalize your first application.

+> This guide assumes you have an existing project you want to deploy.
+This project must be a JavaScript-based application (e.g. React) and synced to the source code management tool you've set up earlier.

 ## What is a Stack?